 How to help prevent fleas on dogs

 Fleas can be just about anywhere, making it practically impossible to avoid them.
-Therefore, many veterinarians recommend treating your pet with an effective flea preventive.
-One of the products Bayer offers is Seresto®.
-Seresto® kills fleas through contact, so fleas do not have to bite your dog to die.
-Oral flea control products, on the other hand, typically require the flea to bite your dog in order to be effective.
-Seresto® also hinders flea reproduction by killing fleas before they can lay eggs.
-This can help stop a flea infestation.
+Therefore, it is important to routinely treat your pet with an effective flea preventive.
+Choose a product that kills fleas through contact, so fleas do not have to bite your dog to die.
+Oral flea control products typically require the flea to bite your dog in order to be effective.